top of page

 Produced by Ryan Bobkin, Sara Wylie, Gábor Osvath

-North American Premiere, Toronto International Film Festival 2025 - WINNER, Best Canadian Discovery Award
+Toronto International Film Festival 2025 - WINNER, Best Canadian Discovery Award

-Multiple other international awards.
-Released by Janus Films in 2026.
+Released by Janus Films, April 2026.

 In the late 1990s, eight-year-old Sasha and her Hungarian immigrant family relocate to a new home on Vancouver Island.
 Their fresh start is interrupted by increasingly dangerous behaviour from Jeremy, the family’s oldest child.